Primary school: Theoretical framework of primary school design

 Each country will have a different education system and priorities.
-Schools need to accommodate students, staff, storage, mechanical and electrical systems, storage, support staff, ancillary staff and administration.
+Schools need to accommodate students, staff, storage, mechanical and electrical systems, support staff, ancillary staff and administration.
 The number of rooms required can be determined from the predicted roll of the school and the area needed.

 According to standards used in the United Kingdom, a general classroom for 30 reception class or infant (Keystage 1) students needs to be 62 m2, or 55 m2 for juniors (Keystage 2).
 Examples are given on how this can be configured for a 210 place primary with attached 26 place nursery and two-storey 420 place (two form entry) primary school with attached 26 place nursery.

 Building design specifications

 The building providing the education has to fulfill the needs of: The students, the teachers, the non-teaching support staff, the administrators and the community.
 It has to meet general government building guidelines, health requirements, minimal functional requirements for classrooms, toilets and showers, electricity and services, preparation and storage of textbooks and basic teaching aids.
 An optimum school will meet the minimum conditions and will have: